Ca-0-y/Farberkennungs-Roboter/README.md

 ### Description of files and production workflow

-1. Print the shield and lid
+1. Print the protective screen and the lid

 ## Hardware